-Meanwhile, the government offers programs that help lower everyday expenses for single mothers with no income.
+Meanwhile, the government offers programs that help lower everyday expenses for low-income single mothers.
 While the application processes may seem lengthy and redundant, avoiding future crises makes it easier to survive financially.

 Explore fourteen primary resources offering immediate or long-term aid that make your limited budget dollars stretch further.

 Single mothers with little or no income are more likely to find immediate assistance by working with a private company that moves quickly rather than a government agency operating at the speed of a turtle – although exceptions exist in some situations.

 Emergency loans can raise cash quickly and affordably for solo parents with solid borrowing credentials: sufficient earnings, verifiable employment, and a credit score above 670.

 Loans can provide immediate help, but ensure you have a solid plan to repay the borrowed money on time and according to terms.
 You do not want to create another financial crisis worse than you are experiencing now.

 Emergency grants for single mothers are another avenue women frequently explore to raise cash quickly.
 Unlike loans, you do not have to repay the funding – they are the most sought-after alternative.

 However, temper your expectations about finding a resource that will solve all your problems immediately.
 You may have to apply in many places and stretch a grant’s definition to get the needed financial help.

 The Temporary Assistance for Needy Families program (TANF) provides emergency cash for unemployed single mothers who exhaust reemployment benefits.
 TANF helps low-income families with children achieve economic self-sufficiency.